 Indian students will now need to clear the National Eligibility cum Entrance Test (NEET) if they want to pursue medical study outside the country say Bangladesh.

 Approving the proposal of Medical Council of India (MCI) to amend the Screening Test Regulations, 2002, the ministry of health and family welfare on Tuesday said that it will be now mandatory to qualify NEET to pursue a foreign medical course.

 The common national entrance exam i.e. NEET has been made mandatory for admission to all medical courses in the country.
 Indian students can also pursue medical education abroad and have to qualify a Screening Test called Foreign Medical Graduates Exam (FMGE), for registration to practice in India after obtaining primary medical qualification (MBBS) overseas.

-Health ministry has said that the Indian citizens or overseas citizen of India intending to obtain primary medical qualification from any medical institution outside India, on or after May 2018, shall have to mandatory qualify NEET for admission to MBBS course abroad.
+Health ministry has said that the Indian citizens or overseas citizen of India intending to obtain primary medical qualification from any medical institution outside India, on 26 July 2020, shall have to mandatory qualify NEET for admission to MBBS course abroad.